Peru Is A Country Or State

 The arrival of the Spanish in the 16th century brought immense change.
 Francisco Pizarro's conquest led to the collapse of the Inca Empire and the establishment of the Viceroyalty of Peru, a Spanish colonial territory that encompassed much of South America.
 For nearly three centuries, Peru remained under Spanish rule, a period marked by exploitation, cultural exchange, and the introduction of new social structures.

 Over time, Peru developed a more stable political system, although it has faced periods of authoritarian rule and internal conflict.
-The country has worked to strengthen its democratic institutions, promote economic development, and address social inequalities.
+Now, the country has worked to strengthen its democratic institutions, promote economic development, and address social inequalities.
 Its evolution from an ancient civilization to a Spanish colony and finally to an independent republic underscores its complex and rich history, shaping its identity as a nation on the world stage.

 Defining Elements of a Sovereign Nation